xelacast/consequence/docs/IDEAS.md

 I want to be able to take vitals blood pressure, blood glucose, etc and biometrics Track fasting with a timer.

+### README Description Ideas

+#### Idea 1

+There are several mental health, nutrient and goal tracking apps on the web, but none of them were made by me all of them have horrible customer support and they're outdated.
+I didn't want to pay for them and I wanted my data on my own platform.
+I plan on giving a twist to this application with AI, not as the main component but as a way to leverage the data I have personally inputted into my own database.

+My goal is to track my nutrients and symptoms and emotions along with journal queries to correlate with what I am consuming and how it is affecting my body and mental state.
+Consequences.
+Every action has a cause and an effect.
+These consequences are affecting my life.
+There have been too many days where my brain feels off because my stomach is not agreeing with something I ate.

+My goal is to implement knowledge graph connections with llms to show the correlations of what is affecting me.
+I hope to get this tool to other peoples hands after I have made progress with it truly helping me. _remove this and the prior sentence_ I am interested in web development and AI.
+The utility that is coming from LLM is amazing and the future will hold truth to better outcomes and diagnosis of patients.